US star 6lack claps back at Nigerian troll for saying Wizkid's MIL is overrated

-- A Nigerian Twitter personality recent came under fire after he claimed Wizkid's MIL album is overrated as a lot of artists dropped dope albums
+- A Nigerian Twitter personality Daniel Regha recently came under fire after he claimed Wizkid's MIL album is overrated as a lot of artists dropped dope albums

 - American rapper 6lack, in his reaction, defended the Nigerian international singer as he stated that Wizkid dropped the best album during the lockdown